Intervention Overview

-You are warmly invited to become a Coordinator/Director for one of our various Intervention ideas, and/or develop your own ideas (please note that our HumanDHS definition of a coordinator is different as compared to mainstream definitions - please read more here).
+The list of ideas that you see on this section was first devised in 2003 (please be aware that all links to other websites were active when they were added and become inactive as soon as these websites change).
+Since then, we warmly invite everybody who is interested to become a Coordinator/Director for one of our various Intervention ideas, and/or develop your own ideas (please note that our HumanDHS definition of a coordinator is different as compared to mainstream definitions - please read more here).
+When you browse this section you will see that some ideas have "caught on," while others have stayed more or less dormant.

-How can you do this in practice?
+Since 2003, the digital tool kit has vastly evolved.
+The collection of ideas for dignifying projects and interventions that you see here is meant to serve as an inspiration for you to use whatever tool you are familiar with.
 Please see, for example, our Dignity Beyond the Human World project directed by Arran Stibbe.
 Arran made a mirror page from which he develops his project.
-The HumanDHS network as a whole, including its Intervention Agenda could be seen as a tree that nurtures many branches.
-The aim is that many people use our Intervention Agenda as a starting point for such projects, making their mirror pages (through WordPress, for example), so that our network nurtures concrete projects!
+The HumanDHS network as a whole, including this Intervention section could be seen as a tree that has many branches.
+The aim is that many people use our Intervention section as a starting point for projects, for instance, that they make their own mirror pages (through WordPress, for example), so that our network can nurture concrete projects.

-In other words, we wish to combine our over-arching network character with concrete sub-projects.
+Our ultimate aim is to combine our over-arching network character with concrete sub-projects.
 As a global network, we do not engage in activities as an organization.
 Instead, we wish to develop our global network and website as a platform for opportunities for whoever resonates with our vision and desires to contribute to bringing it to life.
-In the spirit of this vision, we hope to nurture an organic growth of our intervention activities, by inspiring the creativity, passion, and dedication of our members.
-Please read our call for creativity and read more about the rationale behind our intervention agenda.
+In the spirit of this vision, we hope to nurture an organic growth of our ideas for Intervention activities, by inspiring the creativity, passion, and dedication of our members.
+Please read our call for creativity and read more about the rationale behind our intervention ideas.
+We thank Vegard Jordanger for making us aware of Frederic Laloux's work on Reinventing Organizations (2014).

 The broader aim of HumanDHS intervention projects is to increase awareness of the traps of humiliation and how to avoid and prevent them in civil society, the corporate sector, and governments.
-Not only academicians are invited to contribute.
-Practitioners are welcome as much, to devise projects that address effects of humiliation.
+Academicians and practitioners are welcome to devise projects that address effects of humiliation.
 Also the corporate sector is invited to contribute.
-Business activities may be attached to the academic program so as to feed back into research and education, see for example our World Clothes for Equal Dignty project.
-The aim is to forge a network that knits together academia and practice in ways that prevent and heal humiliation and instead promote equal dignity.
+Business activities may be attached to the academic program so as to feed back into research and education, see for example our World Clothes for Equal Dignity project.
+The aim is to forge a network that knits together academia and practice in ways that prevent and heal humiliation and instead promote equal dignity at all levels and in all segments of society, locally and globally.

-Please note: The views expressed on this website, as in any of the HumanDHS publications, do not represent any official HumanDHS position.
+Please note that the entire HumanDHS website is maintained by volunteers, since its inception in 2003, and this is mainly done by Evelin Lindner.
+Until 2012, she usually pasted interesting news into this Links section.
+From July 2012 until 2017, she tagged interesting information on delicious.com.
+From 2017 onward, you see Evelin's personal list of interesting web links on Twitter: .
+The views expressed on this website, as in any of the HumanDHS publications, do not represent any official HumanDHS position.
 All HumanDHS publications present the views and research findings of the individual authors, with the aim of promoting the development of ideas and discussion about major concerns of human dignity and humiliation studies and related fields.

 Projects Addressing Broad Concepts